hrvthzslt/desktop/README.md

 ## Setup

-The following tools has their source code included in the repository, and has to be built:
+The following tools have their source code included in the repository and need to be built:

 - _clipnotify_: Dependency for _clipmenu_
 - _clipmenu_: Clipboard manager